California Stewardship Alliance californiastewardship.org

 Find the Weakest Link

 Examine every road between the project and safety.
 Each road's capacity is taken from the Highway Capacity Manual (HCM 2022) — the national standard used by every state DOT.
-If a road passes through a Cal Fire Fire Hazard Severity Zone, its capacity is reduced by the HCM's own published factors for smoke and lane blockage.
+If a road passes through a Cal Fire Fire Hazard Severity Zone, its capacity is reduced by a composite engineering-judgment factor anchored against the HCM 2022 Ch.
+11 worst-case weather Capacity Adjustment Factors and NIST TN 2135 Camp Fire empirical observations (independent traffic-engineering review pending per Fire Science Consulting LLC, May 2026).
 The road with the lowest effective capacity is the bottleneck.

 3